rackerlabs/technical-blog/_posts/2017-01-12-getting-started-with-bandit.md

 yaml.safe_load().
 ```

-Following that we're told
+After that message, we are given information about:

 1. How severe the issue is - Medium in this case
 2. How confident Bandit is that there's a problem - High
 3. Where the issue is - in `blog_ex.py` on line number 8

-And then it shows us the code in question, complete with line numbers.
+4. And the code in question, complete with line numbers.

-If we were certain ywe wanted to disable this check, we could then "skip" it
+If we were certain we wanted to disable this check, we could then "skip" it
-by it's ID (`B506`) explicitly:
+by its ID (`B506`) explicitly:

 ```
 ~/o/bandit ❯❯❯ bandit -s B506 blog_ex.py